woonsanko/lucene-export-import-demo/README.md

 - This way, even when a new **CMS Server node (N)** is just added and started, the lucene index won't be created from the scratch, but initialized fast enough.

+### Example Script on Lucene Index Backup Repository Server

+You might want to execute [bin/backupindex.sh](bin/backupindex.sh) periodically (perhaps by configuring as a CRON job).
+The script can download the latest index export zip file and create a symbolic link for downloads from a **Example Script on CMS Server node (N)**.

 ### Example Script on CMS Server node (N)

 You might want to add the following line in ```$CATALINA_BASE/bin/setenv.sh``` file: